sonicsmith/awesome-open-frames/README.md

 Open Frames is an interoperable [standard](https://github.com/open-frames/standard) extending the original Frames specification to support a broader range of applications and protocols.

+> 💰 Check the Open Frames open [Bounty Program](https://github.com/open-frames/awesome-open-frames/blob/main/BOUNTY.md)

-### Get started
+## Get started

 1. **Update Your Frame's Metadata**: Ensure it aligns with Open Frames standards for seamless integration.
 2. **Verifying requests**: Familiarize yourself with your framework's documentation to validate and ensure compatibility of your Frame's requests.

+To get started with Open Frames or to learn more about the specification and its capabilities, check out the following resources:

-For a detailed guide, check out the [start](https://github.com/open-frames/awesome-open-frames/blob/main/START.md) document.
+- For a detailed guide, check out the [start](https://github.com/open-frames/awesome-open-frames/blob/main/START.md) document.

-> 💰 Check the Open Frames open [Bounty Program](https://github.com/open-frames/awesome-open-frames/blob/main/BOUNTY.md)
+- [Open Frames Spec](https://github.com/open-frames/standard): The official specification document for Open Frames.

-### Example frames
+## Example frames

 Several Frames have already adopted the Open Frames standard, showcasing the versatility and broad applicability of this specification.
 These include: